 Hardware Solutions Have Had Problems

 Intel built some security-related machine instructions into some recent CPUs.
-Both user programs and the OS kernel can use them to define enclaves, private regions of memory.
-Even the OS kernel can not read or write a user-defined enclave.
+Both user programs and the OS kernel can use them to define enclaves and private regions of memory.
+However, even the OS kernel can not read or write a user-defined enclave.

 The plan would be to read encrypted data from the disk, storing it in the enclave.
 Then, decrypt it within the protected enclave.
 Next, do the calculations on the sensitive data.
-Finally, re-encrypt it and transfer it back to the disk.
+Then, finally, re-encrypt it and transfer it back to the disk.

 I have created a list of hardware vulnerabilities.
-It's my attempt to keep track of developments.
-It's hard to keep up!
+I attempt to keep track of developments.
+But, unfortunately, it's hard to keep up!

 Hardware solutions for confidential computing have a poor track record.
 Pure cryptography seems more promising.